-The calculation of the prevalence of abuse based on inpatient-care data was updated in 2003, which yielded an estimate of around 26 000 people with a heavy drug abuse - that is, a return to the 1998 level.
-One problem associated with using inpatient-care data as the sole indicator, however, is that statistics are affected by changes in the range of services offered as well as the trend for inpatient care to be replaced by outpatient care.
+The calculation of the prevalence of abuse based on inpatient-care data has been updated, and in 2004 the number of people with heavy drug abuse was estimated at around $26\ 000$ - that is, a return to the 1998 level.
+One problem associated with using inpatient-care data as the sole indicator may be that the statistics may be affected by changes in the range of services offered as well as the trend for inpatient care to be replaced by outpatient care.